 College of Sciences

-- Students must earn a grade of “C” (2.0) or better in all courses used to satisfy the minor.
+- A grade of “C” (2.0) or better for all classes is required in courses counting towards the minor.

-- At least 15 hours used in the minor must be earned at UCF within the department of Anthropology.
+- At least 15 hours used in the minor must be taken at UCF.

 - Students must satisfy each course’s prerequisites before enrolling in the class.